 They are yet another wonderful memory of childhood, sat on my grandmas lap with butter running down to my elbows munching on crumpets.
-Now my Grans crumpets were not homemade crumpets but they were and remain one of my favourite things to eat, soft a springy inside full with all of the holes full of melted butter and freshly toasted and crispy on the outside… Think freshly buttered toast only a million times better!
+Now my Grans crumpets were not homemade crumpets but they were and remain one of my favourite things to eat.
+Soft a springy inside, all of the holes full of melted butter and freshly toasted and crispy on the outside.
+Think freshly buttered toast only a million times better!

 As such I did not have access to anywhere near the sort of resources I take for granted today, however I stumbled on a great recipe by a baker called Dan Lepard.
-You may remember the name, I used his recipe for my pickled cucumber bread which he helped me out with tremendously when I was struggling, top chap right the way around!
+You may remember the name, I used his recipe for my pickled cucumber bread which he helped me out with tremendously when I was struggling.
+Top chap all the way around!

 It melts wonderfully and gets held in all the little holes that in the homemade crumpets as they cook.
-If you must add jam feel free to do so and I will judge you quietly, but seriously give them a try with just an obscene amount of butter, if it aint dripping down your arms when you are eating them you have not got enough!
+If you must add jam feel free to do so and I will judge you quietly, but seriously give them a try with just an obscene amount of butter.
+If it aint dripping down your arms when you are eating them you have not got enough!

 I need the beer as the thing I hate doing more than anything else is shopping.
-We had a great giggle and consumed far too much of everything, but we did manage to stop by our favourite Indian restaurant, we never eat Hungarian food in the big city, it is a rare opportunity to eat something that is not Hungarian food and not have to cook it ourselves.
+We had a great giggle and consumed far too much of everything, but we did manage to stop by our favourite Indian restaurant.
+We never eat Hungarian food in the big city, it is a rare opportunity to eat something that is not Hungarian food and not have to cook it ourselves.